Is Chernobyl reactor 4 still burning?

 David R. Marples has suggested that the adversity of the Chernobyl disaster on Legasov’s psychological state was the factor that led to his decision to die by suicide .
 Before his suicide , Legasov wrote documents revealing previously undisclosed facts about the catastrophe.

-How long will Chernobyl be uninhabitable?
+How long until Chernobyl will be safe?